razzzila-dev/module-static-block-by-customer-group/Readme.md

 Most simple example is to show the dedicated phone number of support for VIP customers.
 But it could be any content: images, text, even sliders, etc.

 So here is the solution for this problem.
-Since mostly for displaing some content we use the static blocks, I just added new widget which have "Access Controll List" by Customer groups.
+Since mostly for displaying some content we use the static blocks, I just added new widget which have "Access Controll List" by Customer groups.

+Works with FPC as well.

 ## Installation
 ### Package install